The PWR SWATeam had their first meeting of the semester, where they discussed several updates related to purchasing, waste, and recycling.

 To start the program in your office:

-1. Visit the Call2Recycle website at www.call2recycle.org/product/large-battery-and-cellphone-box/ to order and pay for a battery recycling box.
+1. Visit the Call2Recycle website at www.call2recycle.org/ to order and pay for a battery recycling box.
 A certificate of recycling is available on request.
+Include "University of Illinois at Urbana-Champaign" in the address.

 2. Call2Recycle will send the collection boxes with postage-paid return shipping labels directly to your building.
 When you first start the program, please send a note to email@example.com, so we can share your good work with other sustainability advocates!